IMRL2025/IMRL2025.github.io/_portfolio/portfolio-1.md

 ---
-title: "Dr. Yukun Lu, Lab Director"
-excerpt: "Assistant Professor at the University of New Brunswick, Canada"
+title: "Dr. Yukun Lu, Lab Director, Assistant Professor at the University of New Brunswick, Canada"
 collection: portfolio
 ---